MM1212/42-cpp-09-algorithm/README.md

 ### Disclaimer

 - This was my interpretation of the algorthim, I can't assure that it is 100% correct.
+- The code isn't 1:1 to the algorithm explained below.
 - This repo has the impl of 3 containers: `std::vector`, `std::list` and `std::deque`.
 - I highly encourage you try to implement it yourself, choose any 2 containers (that you haven't used) and figure out why one is faster/slower than the other.
 - My implementation is over-engineered on purpose :)